RelaxZhang/Data-Science-Project/README.md

 #### 2. Data File
 ##### original.xlsm -- Excel Workbook Containing all Required Data and Macro Code for the Synthetic Migration Model
-##### vba.xlsm -- Excel Workbook Containing all Required Data and Prediction Result from Synthetic Migration Model Written in R / Python
+##### vba.xlsm -- Excel Workbook Containing all Required Data and Prediction Result from Synthetic Migration Model Written in R

 #### 3. Code File
 ##### ExcelCSV.ipynb -- Code for Converting Excel Format Data to Input_CSV and Revert Output_CSV to Excel File